yugr/mgt-notes/PAPERS.md

 Guidelines for paper review process.

+# Why

+Papers need to be investigated to
+  * understand industry trends
+  * find new ideas (for projects, co-ops, etc.)
+  * make better design decisions (e.g. select framework or algorithm)

 # Research team

 To enable a paper review process TL will first need to form a research sub-team.